jbouwh/omnikdatalogger/README.md

 But as you could read in the introduction you can now also intercept the data traffic of your Omnik Wi-Fi module and optional still forward.
 The code has a pluggable client module and two new modules (`localproxy` and `tcpclient`) have been developed.
 The existing client modules `solarmanpv` and `omnikportal` now have been expanded with two new modules (`localproxy` and `tcpclient`).
-Make sure to update your configuration and configure the `client` key onther the plugins section.
+Make sure to update your configuration and configure the `client` key at the `[plugins]` section.
 The new module `localproxy` supports local captured logging.
 Access is not required, but you need accces to your router to add a static route to reroute the loggers traffic.
 This module disables logging to omnikportal or solarmanpv and captures the data in your local network by simulating the backend.

 Check my [script `omnikloggerproxy.py` and documentation](/jbouwh/omnikdatalogger/tree/master/scripts/proxy) for the interception of the inverter messages.